 3. Avoid pushing them too hard

-When you keep the skin around your cuticles moisturized, you’re indirectly protecting and increasing their defense mechanism.
+When you keep the skin around your cuticles moisturised, you’re indirectly protecting and increasing their defence mechanism.

-The reason is because most moisturizer like coconut oil contains anti-fungal and anti bacterial properties capable of fighting back infection.
+The reason is that most moisturiser like coconut oil contains anti-fungal and anti-bacterial properties capable of fighting back infection.

 2. Don’t Bite Them